tud-hri/travia/README.md

 overlays, to aid with the design of reward functions for autonomous driving.
 Finally, it includes an example of plotting vehicle signals on an annotated selection of data.

-Travia was tested with Python 3.8 on Windows.
+Travia was tested with Python 3.8 on Windows and Ubuntu.

 ## Installation